Yes. Here's how:

 |Select the "FORGOT PASSWORD" link after a couple of failed password attempts.|

-After selecting the "forgot password" button, enter your recovery passphrase according to our restoring instructions here.
+After selecting the "forgot password" button, enter your recovery passphrase exactly as they were shown to you when you first set up the app.
 Make sure all characters are lowercase, there is only one space between words and there are no extra spaces at the end.
 Once your recovery phrase is accepted you can choose a new password to encrypt your wallets.

 If you don't have your Recovery Phrase backed up, please read: I've lost both my Recovery Passphrase and my Coinomi app password.
 Are my funds lost?

 I never set a password, but now the app is asking for one!

 The desktop version always required a password, it was never possible to create a wallet without setting a password.
 If you never set a password in the first place on the iOS or Android versions, a recent security update automatically protected your wallets with the password "coinomi".
 On iOS every time you open the app you should see a warning that your password was set to that value.
 On Android you should see that warning any time your password is requested.
 So please use the password "coinomi" (all lowercase) to unlock your wallet.
 After making sure that your recovery phrase is correctly backed up, please change your password to a value only you know.

 Please note, the desktop or iOS versions may have different error messages, but all the possible error causes are listed below.

 "New Master Key Differs from Wallet Master Key" or "The recovery phrase entered does not belong to this wallet.
 Check if you need to enter a BIP39 passphrase"